Educational Forum: Symbolic Violence, Cultural Racism, & Our Community

 Do I have to bring my printed ticket to the event?

 No. We will print out a list of those registered and check you in accordingly.
 Walk ins accepted; however, registration is appreciated so we know how many attendees to expect.
 We are looking forward to seeing you there!

 If I make a cash donation to Rename St*pleton For All, is it tax deductible?

 Rename St*pleton For All (RSFA) is a public charity under the Internal Revenue Code (IRC) Section 501 (c)(3).
 RSFA appreciates voluntary cash contributions.
 Contributions are used for operational costs, events, and other expenses directly related to our goals.
 See our financials page for more information.
 If you wish to claim the tax deductibility of this gift in the U.S., RSFA’s Federal EIN number is 82-4335101.

 Will Spanish/English interpretation be available?
 What about ASL?

 We will have a Spanish/English interpreter at the event.
 Spanish speakers will be provided headsets allowing simultaneous interpretation and the ability to clearly hear the discussion and to focus, without distraction.
-We are looking into providing ASL interpretation as well.
+American Sign Language interpretation will be provided as well!

 How can I contact the organizer with any questions?